First reported by de Winter in 2008, the de Winter ECG pattern is an anterior STEMI equivalent that presents without obvious ST segment elevation

 Charles Aston Key (1793 –1849) was an English surgeon.
 Eponym: Key-Hodgkin murmur (1827)

-Eponymythology associated with chest X-ray signs in pulmonary embolus and pulmonary infarction.
-We review related eponyms, the person behind their origin, their relevance today, and modern terminology
+Eponymythology of named cardiac murmurs.
+Related eponyms, the person behind their origin, their relevance today, and modern terminology.

 Sir Thomas Lewis (1881 - 1945) was a Welsh cardiologist.
 Eponymously remembered for the Lewis lead (S5-lead) (1913)